jamespfennell/texcraft/README.md

 - [New Typesetting System](https://github.com/jamespfennell/new-typesetting-system):
     fully functional implementation of TeX82, written in Java and completed in 2001.
-    This project turned out be to non-viable for some reasons like performance, but the source code is an excellent reference for those who are writing their own TeX implementations.
+    This project turned out to be non-viable for some reasons like performance, but the source code is an excellent reference for those who are writing their own TeX implementations.

 - [KeenType](https://gitlab.com/DaveJarvis/KeenType):
-    a modernized version of the New Typesetting System than can be used for typesetting math formulae.
+    a modernized version of the New Typesetting System that can be used for typesetting math formulae.

 ### Non-TeX Typesetting

-There are number of active projects that are building typesetters
+There are a number of active projects that are building typesetters
     based on non-TeX languages.
 The TeX language itself is very complex and certain features like
     incremental compilation are hard or impossible to implement.